intellifi-nl/webapi-doc/README.md

 Idears:
 * Add url to location change event of previous change.
 So that we can walk through the location updates.
 You could also request them by the right query.
 Perhaps we should also include that at a place?
+* It might be very handy to allow the end user to 'subscribe' this table with a set of topics.
+It limits system load and allows us to keep sensible events arround longer.
+Or should we move this to a seperate resource (filtered_events, subscribed_events)?
+For now we will just subscribe to all events.

 Design
 ======